neoighodaro/kotlin-messenger-app-with-online-presence-status/README.md

 # Messenger App
-A messenger app for a user to chat with other users on the platform
+A messenger app for a user to chat with other users on the platform.
+[View tutorial](https://pusher.com/tutorials/android-messenger-presence-kotlin).

 ## Getting Started